 python setup.py --help

-To install the stand-alone PyRAF build (and all of its requirements) via "pip", you will first need to install "pip" itself, though be aware that our installation process via pip is new (as of May 2013) and we are still working out some kinks.
+To install the stand-alone PyRAF build (and all of its requirements) via "pip", you will first need to install "pip" itself.
+When you have a working pip on the shell command line, use it to install PyRAF.